Jitendrap1702/Jitendrap1702/README.md

 <h3 align="center">A passionate Java, Python Programmer and Android App developer from India</h3>

-- 🌱 I’m currently learning Data structure and Algorithm
+- 🌱 I’m currently learning Data structure and Algorithms
 <!-- - 🔭 I’m currently learning ... -->
 - 👯 I’m looking to collaborate on Android App Projects
 <!-- - 🤔 I’m looking for help with ... -->